Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

 #### Domain Points: Your Path to Mastery

  * Allocation: Mission cards distribute points among the four domains.
-Each Mission Card must have at least 1 domain point and a maximum of 4 domain points distributed across the four domains.
+Each Mission Card must have at least 1 domain point and a maximum of 4 domain points.
  * Significance:
    * 0 points in a domain indicate no proficiency.
    * 4 points represent transcendent mastery in that domain.